Schedule a free consultation

 If you are a licensed stockbroker in Houston or a licensed stockbroker in Harris County or any surrounding county and have been charged with a Texas DWI or other alcohol-related crime, you should contact a board-certified DWI and criminal defense attorney today.
 A DWI conviction in Texas courts doesn't just put your freedom and reputation at risk; some convictions can cost you your stockbroker's license.
 With those consequences in mind, it's critical to contact an experienced DWI defense attorney before you even consider pleading guilty to the charges against you.
 After all, your DWI may be winnable with the right defense attorney by your side.

-If you are a registered representative concerned about the effect a Texas DWI conviction could have on your license, contact the Doug Murphy Law Firm, P.C. today.
+If you are a registered representative concerned about the effect a Texas DWI conviction could have on your license, contact the Murphy & McKinney Law Firm, P.C. today.
 Doug Murphy is Board Certified in DWI defense and criminal defense law.
 In fact, he is one of only two attorneys in the State of Texas to have this distinction.
 Protecting your career and your freedom starts with hiring a Board Certified lawyer to defend your rights, and your Series 7 license depends on it.

 What Is a Series 7 License?